GuptaSiddhant/arcadia/README.md

 #### Game/service interaction / 200

 A game optimised for Arcadia, should send a `postMessage` to parent window containing a `messageType` and associated data.
-The service listens for these messages and react accordingly.
-The messages are processes using AJAX, so there is no need to refresh the page.
+The service listens for these messages and reacts accordingly.
+The messages are processed using AJAX, so there is no need to refresh the page.
 The supported message-types are:

 - `SETTING`: Arcadia expects this message from all games optimised for the service.
 Failure to deliver the message may cause Arcadia to block certain UI elements and revert to defaults.
-The mesaage should contain `options` which can contain some data like in the follwing sample:
+The message should contain `options` which can contain some data like in the following sample:

 		options: {
 			width: 500,		//integer, width of the game-frame in pixels